saghosh8/kubernetes/README.md

-Here is a `README.md` file based on the provided image contents:

 # Kubernetes Issues and Solutions

 This repository contains various YAML files that address common Kubernetes issues and provide configurations for solutions.
 Each YAML file corresponds to a specific issue or configuration scenario.